Controlling symptoms of lung cancer

 Superior vena cava obstruction (SVCO)

-The superior vena cava (SVC) is a big vein in the middle of the chest.
+The superior vena cava (SVC) is a vein in the middle of the chest.
 It carries blood from the upper body to the heart.
 If lung cancer presses on the SVC, it may block the flow of blood along this vein.
 This is called superior vena cava obstruction (SVCO).

-• Cryosurgery
+Cryosurgery

-Cryosurgery (cryotherapy) uses extreme cold to freeze and destroy cancer cells.
-It is usually used if the tumour grows into the main lung airways and makes them narrow.
-This is not common, but if it happens you may become breathless.
-The doctor uses a thin, flexible tube with a rounded end called a probe facing towards the tumour.
+The doctor uses a thin, flexible tube with a rounded end called a probe that is passed down the bronchoscope.
 They use liquid nitrogen to freeze the end of the probe.
+The probe is placed directly onto the tumour.
 This freezes and destroys the cancer cells.
-The liquid nitrogen reduces the size of the tumour in the airway and makes breathing easier.
-You can have this treatment again if the tumour grows back.
+This reduces the size of the tumour in the airway and makes breathing easier. -

-• Diathermy or electrocautery
+Diathermy or electrocautery

-These treatments use an electrical current to destroy cancer cells.
-You might need a general anaesthetic for this treatment.
-Your doctor uses a bronchoscope to guide a wire to probe into your windpipe.
-They pass an electrical current through the probe into the tumour to remove pieces of the tumour.
-This will make your breathing easier.
+Your doctor uses a bronchoscope to guide a probe into your windpipe.
+They pass an electrical current through the probe to the tumour to destroy the cancer cells.
+This will make breathing easier. -

-• Laser therapy
+Laser therapy

-Doctors can use laser therapy to shrink the cancer and prevent it from blocking the airways.
 You usually have laser therapy under a general anaesthetic.
-The doctor uses a flexible tube (bronchoscope) to aim the laser beam at the tumour.
+This means you are not awake for the treatment.
+The doctor uses a bronchoscope to aim the laser beam at the tumour.
 The laser beam uses heat to destroy as much of the tumour as possible.

-Another laser treatment called photodynamic therapy (PDT) is sometimes used to treat blocked airways.
+Another laser treatment called photodynamic therapy (PDT) is sometimes used to treat blocked airways. -

-• Stents to open the airway
+Stents to open the airway

 If the cancer presses on the airway, the airway can become narrow.
 A small tube called a stent can be used to open the airway to help you breathe more easily.
 You may need a general anaesthetic to have a stent put in.